 You can preserve your home’s Mission Style heritage or transform your light fixtures to Arts-and-Crafts or Prairie style easily if you follow a few proven guidelines.

 Mission Style Lighting emanates elegant simplicity that tells the world "I am confident in my own skin and I don't have to be over-the-top to radiate cool."
-Mission style is defined by rectilinear shapes, using thick components, solid materials and understated design elements.
+Mission style is defined by rectangular shapes, using thick components, solid materials, and understated design elements.

 The sparse, linear design rebelled against overly formal Victorian interiors.
 This design is similar to Europe’s Arts and Crafts Movement, which itself is a defiance of the oppressiveness of the industrial revolution.
-Simplicity of design and hand-crafted quality helped Europeans celebrate humanity and reject the degradation brought by heavy industry.
+The simplicity of design and hand-crafted quality helped Europeans celebrate humanity and reject the degradation brought by heavy industry.

 In the early 20th century, the Americans got into the act.
 Gustav Stickley had his own linear vision as he designed his famous line of “Craftsman” furniture.
 Later, Frank Lloyd Wright built his "Prairie" style of design by expanding on the mission theme of linear simplicity.

-In fact, many lights categorized as “Casual”, “Contemporary”, “Traditional” or even “Restoration” have their roots in the mission movement.
+In fact, many lights categorized as “Casual,” “Contemporary,” “Traditional,” or even “Restoration” have their roots in the mission movement.
 So don't be afraid to work in some elegant simplicity into your home.
 Its elegant simplicity celebrates humanity, has its roots in rebellion and blends will with today's casual lifestyle.